 Visitors of all ages will enjoy a trip to The Farm, which offers a unique lesson in history, agriculture, ecology, and farm life through its many sections, displays, and offerings.

-Multiple barns, including the Milkhouse – an area to purchase feed bags and to pick up the bottle, are conveniently located along the side.
-Feeding baby goats, who are appropriately called ‘kids’, is an entertaining opportunity that will bring many smiles and endless giggles.
+Multiple barns, including the Milkhouse – an area to purchase feed bags and pick up the bottle, are conveniently located along the side.
+Feeding baby goats, appropriately called ‘kids,’ is an entertaining opportunity to bring many smiles and endless giggles.

 A dairy goat can produce between 6 to 12 pounds of nutritious milk per day, with each serving typically containing around 10g of fat, 9g of protein, and 168 calories.
-Apart from food products, their milk is often used for lotions and soaps.
+Besides food products, their milk is often used for lotions and soaps.

 Beyond the initial farmyard is a relaxing pond surrounded by trails, a stable, rabbit hutches, pastures, and animal pens.